 Color Temperature or K option is good if you know the color temperature of the scene.
 It allows you to fine-tune the color temperature value (increments of 100) rather than using the presets.

-Custom white balance using a
+Custom white balance using a gray/white card

 In complicated light settings, such as mixed lighting, you might need to use an extra tool to get the correct white balance: a gray card.